-Generator Category Accumulation Limit torage/Shipping Schedule Very Small Quantity Generator produces 220 lbs. or less of hazardous waste per month 2,200 lbs.
-If generator exceeds this limit, waste must be managed according to guidelines 2,200 lbs. or less of hazardous waste may be stored indefinitely.
+Generator Category Accumulation Limit Storage/Shipping Schedule Very Small Quantity Generator produces 220 lbs. or less of hazardous waste per month (up to 1⁄2 drum).
+2,200 lbs.
+If generator exceeds this limit, waste must be managed according to guidelines in the next category.
+2,200 lbs. or less of hazardous waste may be stored indefinitely.
 Small Quantity Generator Generates more than 220 lbs. and less than 2,200 lbs. of hazardous waste per month (1/2 to 5 drums).
 13,200 lbs.
 If generator exceeds this limit, a permit is required.
 Waste must be shipped off-site within 180 days after the waste was first placed in a container.
 If the receiving facility is more than 200 miles from the generation site, the SQG may store wastes up to 270 days.
-Large Quantity Generator Generates more than 2,200 Ibs. of hazardous waste per month (more than 5 drums).
+Large Quantity Generator Generates more than 2,200 lbs. of hazardous waste per month (more than 5 drums).
 Can store any amount of Hazardous Waste up to 90 days.
 Must ship within 90 days of start of accumulation point.